-Trails offering spectacular views of Silver Lake, restored prairie, and mature oak forests circle the park and provide inspiration to all.
-The visitor center bustles with activity on a daily basis.
-Other park amenities include an art gallery, education facilities, event rental space, a café/coffee shop, picnic sites, fishing opportunities, canoe and kayak rentals, an outdoor performance space and more.
+Only minutes from downtown Minneapolis, Silverwood trails offer spectacular views of Silver Lake, restored prairie and mature oak savanna.
+Park amenities include an art gallery, education facilities, event rental space, a café/coffee shop, picnic sites, fishing opportunities, canoe and kayak rentals, an outdoor performance space and more.

 Silverwood Park offers a place dedicated to reconnecting visitors to the natural world through artistic creation.
 The natural beauty of the grounds and trails serve as a wonderful backdrop to year-round art activities.
 Professional art educators engage and inspire through program and lesson offerings for both individuals and groups.